smcclab/nime25/call.md

 ---

 {: .warning-box }
 The NIME call is available now below.
-[Submission]({% link submissions.md %}) information is available and submissions will open 4 December, 2024.
-In the meantime, please volunteer to be a reviewer using [this form](https://forms.office.com/r/eZ2qVU8MbE).
+[Submission]({% link submissions.md %}) information is available and [CMT site](https://cmt3.research.microsoft.com/NIME2025) has opened.
+Please consider volunteering to be a reviewer using [this form](https://forms.office.com/r/eZ2qVU8MbE).

 We invite you to be a part of NIME2025, _entangled NIME_, the International Conference on New Interfaces for Musical Expression.
 NIME2025 will take place at The Australian National University, Ngunnawal and Ngambri Country, Canberra, Australia with support for in-person and remote presentation.